vishalguptahmh/programmingInterviewQuestions/Android/ANDROID.md

 SSL encrypts the data exchanged between our server and app, and the attacker middle man can’t view the actual data transmitted.
 Actual data exchanged will only be visible to our Server and App.

 #### What is SSL pinning?
 It is a process where we can check the authenticity of a HOST by checking its core X509 certificate.
-This X509 certificate is the integral part of SSL. we can find more about it here X509 certificate.
+This X509 certificate is the integral part of SSL.

 SSL pinning is a process which forces our client App to validate the server’s certificate against a known copy.